JordyMcIntyre/placeos-obsidian-quartz/content/Content/Meraki Marketplace Partner Recap With Cisco Meraki And PlaceOS Workplace Insights.md

 - "[[Article]]"
 - "[[Partner]]"
 tags:
-- "#MerakiMarketplace"
+- "#merakimarketplace"
-- "#CiscoMeraki"
+- "#ciscomeraki"
-- "#PlaceOS"
+- "#placeos"
-- "#SmartWorkplace"
+- "#smart/workplace"
-- "#WirelessSolutions"
+- "#wirelesssolutions"
-- "#FutureOfWork"
+- "#futureofwork"
 ---
-Adding a touch of holiday flavor as we continue the **#MerakiMarketplace** ecosystem partner of the month recap ⛄⛄⛄
+Adding a touch of holiday flavor as we continue the **#merakimarketplace** ecosystem partner of the month recap ⛄⛄⛄

 **Cisco Meraki and PlaceOS,**
 Unlock potential at your place,